CMBAgents/cmbagent_data/data/classy_sz/classy_sz_cmb_cls.md

-# How to compute and plot CMB Cl's with classy_sz
+# How to compute CMB Cl's with classy_sz

 ## Intialize